bradleeowen/SimpleBankingSystem-Group12/README.md

 ### Step 4: Views/ViewSets
 - **ModelViewSets** are used for CRUD operations.
 - **Custom actions** for:
-  - Deposit and withdraw in `TransactionViewSet` (updates account balance atomically).
+  - Deposit and withdraw in `TransactionViewSet` (updates account balance automatically).
 - **Permissions**:
   - Authenticated users can access endpoints.
   - Staff-only access for certain administrative actions.